Please find below a selection of statistics about veganism and health.

 - A global move to a vegan diet would avert 8.1 million premature deaths per year.
 Sources: ,

-- A 2019 study, totaling over 300,000 participants, by Harvard scientists discovered that eating a vegan diet can cut your risk of developing type 2 diabetes by almost a quarter (23%).
+- A 2019 study, totalling over 300,000 participants, by Harvard scientists, discovered that eating a vegan diet can cut your risk of developing type 2 diabetes by almost a quarter (23%).
 Sources: ,

 - A 2019 study of more than 12,000 people found those who ate mostly plant-based foods were 32% less likely to die from heart disease.
 Sources: ,